pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 In this pipeline, we’re using the already built docker image that includes the dominant color algorithm.
 For a closer look at this image please take a look at [examples/opencv_dominant_color/Dockerfile](Dockerfile) which can be found in this example directory.
 S3 credentials are passed in explicitly to keep the scope of the example (Pachyderm also supports passing S3 creds through AWS secret passing via kubernetes manifests).

-Finally, the interesting part of the pipeline: the `dominant_color` go binary (based on [examples/opencv_dominant_color/dominant_color.go](dominant_color.go) which is responsible for downloading the images from s3 and calling the c++ algorithm binary) is run with flags for the images file (which we have added as a commit to the images repo), the name of the AWS bucket that holds the images.
+Finally, the interesting part of the pipeline: the `dominant_color` go binary (based on [examples/opencv_dominant_color/dominant_color.go](dominant_color.go) which is responsible for downloading the images from s3 and calling the c++ algorithm binary) is run with flags for the "images.txt" file (the one we have added to the images repo) and the name of the AWS bucket that holds the images themselves.

-Another important section to notice is that we read data from `/pfs/images/images` (/pfs/[input_repo_name]) and write data to `/pfs/out/opencv`.
+Another important section to notice is that we read data from `/pfs/images/images` (/pfs/[input_repo_name]/[file_name]) and write data to `/pfs/out/opencv`.

 Now let's create the pipeline in Pachyderm: